Thursday, March 30, 2006

 I'm a firm believer in enjoying every single second and making it count.

-It's a hard life at times, there have been many sacrifices, many tears and many separations, but it's been a life lived to the fullest, an amazing roller coaster of adventures.
+The years we spent as a military family were some of the hardest times in our lives, there were many sacrifices, many tears and many separations, but also many rewards.
+It was a life lived to the fullest, and an amazing roller coaster of adventures.

 Thank you for taking the time to visit my little corner of the web!